peace-lock/reuteri/README.md

 ## Usage

+Each 1 mL (≈ ⅕ tsp) delivers **≥20 billion CFU**. *High* concentrate.
+Take very, very little: 1/2 - 2 tsp.
+Drinking too much might lead to bloating, mild nausea, etc. While theoretically it's a big supply, colonies can degrade—recommend restocking every week or so.

 * Keep refrigerated 34–38 °F (1–3 °C).
 * Best within 14 days of the “Brewed” date on the cap.
-* Don't freeze.

-Each 1 mL (≈ ⅕ tsp) delivers **≥20 billion CFU**. *High* concentrate.
-Take very, very little: 1/2 - 2 tsp.
-While theoretically it's a big supply, colonies can degrade—recommend restocking every week or so.

 * Ages 3–12: start with 0.25 mL (5 B CFU).
 * Under 3 yr, pregnant, or immune-compromised individuals should consult a pediatrician or clinician before use.

-#### *Is it gluten-free / keto / low-FODMAP?*
-Yes.
-Carbs per serving <0.2 g; no gluten-containing ingredients; GOS content below typical FODMAP thresholds.

 ## Science